Superrehtard/old_diaspora_wiki/Community-supported-seeds.md

-**There are many security vulnerabilities in the current release of Diaspora, simply visiting these sites may harm your computer.
-Also consider ANY information you post to these sites as completely public, including your email address and password.**
+**There are many security vulnerabilities in the current release of Diaspora, simply visiting these seeds may harm your computer.
+Also consider ANY information you post to these seeds as completely public, including your email address and password.**

 Here's a list of seeds ran by the Diaspora community members.
 Please add yours to the correct location in alphabetical order.